Favourite

 U £

-Marks & Spencer Provenance No.3 Coastal Breeze is an Eau de Parfum launched in 2024.
-The fragrance opens with Cucumber and Honeysuckle, settles into a heart of Hyacinth and Watermelon, and dries down to a base of Seaweed and Musk.
+Marks & Spencer No.3 Coastal Breeze is an Eau de Parfum launched in 2024.
+No.3 Coastal Breeze opens with Honeysuckle and Cucumber, settles into a heart of Hyacinth and Watermelon, and dries down to a base of Musk and Seaweed.
+Marks & Spencer's No.3 Coastal Breeze carries a Favourite verdict, a fresh-led wear.

 Cucumber and honeysuckle open onto watermelon, hyacinth, seaweed, and white musk - a transparent aquatic-floral that reads as coastal calm.
 Casual daytime and gym wear at high-street pricing.